 Co-designing dementia diagnosis and post-diagnostic care: COGNISANCE

 Dementia is characterized by a decline in memory and day-to-day functioning, resulting in life changing physical, emotional, and psychological stress on the person with dementia and their family.
 In New Brunswick (NB), there are approximately 15,000 people living with dementia and seven people develop dementia each day.
 The projected impact of new dementia cases poses challenges for NB primary care providers (PCPs) around diagnosing and supporting the growing number of patients and their families affected by this condition.
-The proposed project aims to design, deliver, and evaluate an awareness campaign to improve how PCPs diagnose and support persons with dementia and their care partners.
-This research is embedded in a larger, international funded project co-led by teams in Canada, Australia, Netherlands, United Kingdom, and Poland.
+This project aims to design, deliver, and evaluate an awareness campaign to improve how PCPs diagnose and support persons with dementia and their care partners.
+This research is embedded in a larger, international funded project co-led by teams in Canada, Australia, Netherlands, United Kingdom, and Poland, in partnership with the World Health Organisation, Alzheimer’s Disease International, and Dementia Alliance International.
 Our team is led by Dr. Henry Brodaty (Australia), and my role is a Co-Principal Investigator.
-We received €1,543,691 (approx. CA$ 2,296,988) over three years (2018-2021) from the EU Joint Programme in Neurodegenerative Disease Research (JPND) Transnational call: Multinational Research Projects on Health and Social Care for Neurodegenerative Diseases.
-We have also applied for $495,000 from the Government of New Brunswick’s Healthy Senior Pilot Project, which is currently under review.
+We received €1,543,691 (approx. CA$ 2,296,988) over three years (2018-2021) from the European Union (EU) Joint Programme in Neurodegenerative Disease Research (JPND) Transnational call: Multinational Research Projects on Health and Social Care for Neurodegenerative Diseases.
+We have also received an additional $495,000 from the Government of New Brunswick’s Healthy Senior Pilot Project (I am the Nominated Principal Investogator).
 The project is referred to as the COGNISANCE project, which stands for CO-desiGning demeNtia dIagnoSis ANd post-diagnostic CarE.

 The awareness campaign will improve the knowledge of PCPs and other HCPs around the diagnosis and delivery of dementia care, which will enhance access to care and improve communication and quality of care in NB and across the five participating countries.
 The campaign will improve the awareness of programs and services for seniors who are at-risk for dementia and their care partners, to better direct them to the appropriate supports and level of care, which is a central focus for this funding call.
 This study provides the opportunity to share lessons learned and improve dementia care at a provincial, national, and global level.